Austin-Williams/OB-notes/censorship-resistant-storage-of-OB-reviews-in-the-DHT.md

 ### Security Considerations
 * **Who are the nodes hosting the ratings?**

-	Since the key for the list of ratings is an output of `RIPEMD160`, which is indistinguishable from random.
+	The key for the list of ratings is an output of `RIPEMD160`, which is indistinguishable from random.
 Thus the "neighborhood" hosting a given vendor's ratings is, essentially, being chosen at random.
 This is a good thing.
 The vendor cannot influence this choice of 'key placement' without changing PGP keys.

 * **Can a vendor "infiltrate" the neighborhood hosting his ratings?**